Stunt performers stand in for actors when the script calls for anything dangerous or specialised to be done on a film or TV set.

 You’ll need to be at least 18 years old, and have excellent physical fitness and a commitment to staying very fit.

-This shows employers that you’re JISC qualified, recognised as a professional stunt performer and can perform hazardous or specialist stunt work.
+You’ll also need to join the British Stunt Register.
+As a member you'll have access to the Stunt Grading Scheme.
+This shows employers that you’re recognised as a professional stunt performer and can perform hazardous or specialist stunt work.

-To get onto the JISC register, you’ll need to show you’ve qualifications and skills to the required standard across at least 6 different sporting areas across the following groups:
+To get onto the Stunt Grading Scheme, you’ll need to show you’ve qualifications and skills to across at least 6 different sporting areas in the following groups:

 - fighting – martial arts or boxing